Ubisoft Gear Store E-commerce Launch & Customer Experience Operations

 The Ubisoft Workshop model relied on physical warehouse inventory, which limited product flexibility and created extra support and fulfillment overhead.
 The Gear Store needed a scalable on-demand model with stronger QA, reporting, and customer support coverage.

-02 // Approach
+02 // What I did

-The work fell into three areas:
+The work fell into four areas:

 That combination helped the program operate like a durable commerce surface instead of a one-time merch experiment.

-03 // Outcome
+03 // What changed

 The Gear Store shifted from warehouse-based inventory to an on-demand fulfillment model.